Best Things To Do In Harlem Nyc

 Following this line of music tourism you must make a mandatory stop at 656 125th Street, the Cotton Club.
 This legendary jazz club opens its doors every Monday and Saturday at 8 pm.
 Here you can order dinner and drinks while enjoying a jazz or blues performance.
 It also has a Brunch & Gospel option on Saturdays and Sundays, from 12 to 2:30 pm.

 Although this is not the historic club, as the original building is gone, it retains the charm of the time when stars such as Duke Ellington, Cab Calloway, Slappy White, Chuck Jackson, Art Blakley and Count Basie performed.
-If this plan appeals to you, I recommend you book a tour of the Jazz Series concerts in Harlem.
+If you like this plan, I recommend you book a tour of jazz venues in Harlem.

 • Address: 178 7th Avenue South (between Perry Street and Waverly Place in the West Village).